1. Guide for Authors

 3.6.9 Competing Interests

-Define if there is any competing interest.
-If there is no competing interest, we suggest following format, for example: All authors declare no competing financial interests.
+State if there is any competing interest of any sort.
+If there is no financial interest, use the following format: None of the authors declare competing financial interests.

 These should be brief, and should include sources of financial support, material (e.g. novel compounds, strains, etc.) not available commercially, personal assistance, advice from colleagues and gifts.
 Acknowledgments should be made only to those who have made a significant contribution to the study.
 Authors should obtain written permission to include the names of individuals in the Acknowledgment section.